jwilliams25400/Code-Portfolio/README.md

 -------------------

 ## Description
-### This Project is my personal portfolio,as a progress in my journey to become a developer. learn more about me from the about me link as well as view my work as a develop and my progress as I enhance my knowledgeand capabilities. various projects are easily accessible by clicking with the project name.
+### This Project is my personal portfolio showcasing my progress on my journey to become a developer, learn more about me from the about me link and view my work as a developer.
+As I enhance my knowledge and capabilities links will be provided.
+Access to my project are viewable by linking the links  in the My work section.
 --------------------

 ## Technology